21 Matrices in R

-When the number of variables associated with each observation is large and they can all be represented as a number, it is often more convenient to store them in a matrix and perform the analysis with linear algebra operations, rather than storing them in a data frame and performing the analysis with tidyverse or data.table functions.
-With matrices, variables for each observation are stored in a row, resulting in a matrix with as many columns as variables.
-In statistics, we refer to values represented in the rows of the matrix as the covariates or predictors and, in machine learning, we refer to them as the features.
+When the number of variables associated with each observation is large and they can all be represented as numbers, it is often more convenient to store the data in a matrix and perform the analysis using linear algebra operations, rather than storing the data in a data frame and using tidyverse or data.table functions.
+Matrix operations form the computational foundation for many applications of linear algebra in data analysis.

 The first step in handling mail received in the post office is to sort letters by zip code: